black-square/GemsGame/README.md

 # GemsGame

-Board game where you need to match three of the same color gems in a row.
+Puzzle game where you need to match three gems of the same color in a row.

 [mango2d engine demo](https://github.com/black-square/mango2d)